 This is especially true for people trying to create an entire business online that is based on providing a service rather than a tangible product.

-For me, I’m only able to afford my lifestyle by doing all of the above methods of earning an income.
+For me, I’m only able to afford my lifestyle by doing all of the above methods of earning a remote income.
 Therefore, if any income stream is not bringing me as much success at any given point, I have other means of making money.

-I recognize that these options may not all be possible for everyone, but I hope this gives you a good starting place.
+I recognize that all these remote income options may not be possible for everyone, but I hope this gives you a good starting place.

 Pin the picture below to save this post for later: